 Prior to the tutorial, I send out preparatory materials to go through so faster progress can be made.

-Although most students opt for a weekly lesson, I am happy to do fortnightly or monthly lessons.
+While most students opt for a weekly lesson, I am happy to do fortnightly or monthly lessons.